icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [Google's feedValidator](https://github.com/google/transitfeed/wiki/FeedValidator) - Google-supported Python-based GTFS validator.
 - [GTFS Data Package Specification](https://github.com/Stephen-Gates/GTFS) - A Data Package specification with validation accomplished with Good Tables.
 Includes a data package, schemas, tests, and uses South East Queensland GTFS data as an example.
 - [gtfstidy](https://github.com/patrickbr/gtfstidy) - A Go-based tool to tidy and validate GTFS feeds.
+- [gtfsclean](https://github.com/public-transport/gtfsclean) - A tool for checking, sanitizing, and minimizing GTFS feeds.
+Fork of gtfstidy, with some additional fixes that haven't been merged upstream yet.
 - [gtfs-validator-api](https://github.com/cal-itp/gtfs-validator-api) - This Python package is a thin wrapper around [MobilityData/gtfs-validator](https://github.com/MobilityData/gtfs-validator) that handles intermediate files produced and finds gtfs-validator's output file so it can be given a specific name or returned as a string.
 - [GTFSVTOR](https://github.com/mecatran/gtfsvtor) - An open-source GTFS validator implemented in Java licensed under GPLv3 maintained by [Mecatran](https://www.mecatran.com/).
 - [MobilityData's gtfs-validator](https://github.com/MobilityData/gtfs-validator) - A open-source GTFS validator canonically following the GTFS spec implemented in Java licensed under Apache v2.0 maintained by [MobilityData](https://mobilitydata.org/).